-- Exhausting – when you process foods in a pressure canner, steam should escape, forcing out air before the pressure begins to rise.
+Exhausting: When processing foods in a pressure canner, steam should escape, forcing out air before the pressure begins to rise.
 This is called exhausting.

-- Precooking – when using the hot-pack method of canning, heat the foods in boiling water for a few minutes.
+Precooking: When using the hot-pack method of canning, heat the foods in boiling water for a few minutes.

-- Processing – heating the foods in the canner after you put the foods in jars.
+Processing: Heating the foods in the canner after you put the foods in jars.

-- Vacuum Seal – when a jar lid seals while the contents are boiling hot, a vacuum forms as the jar cools.
+Vacuum Seal: When a jar lid seals while the contents are boiling hot, a vacuum forms as the jar cools.

-What Causes Vegetables To Spoil?
+What Causes Vegetables to Spoil?

-Molds, yeast, and bacteria are microorganisms found in the soil, water, and air, and on all surfaces they come in contact with.
+Molds, yeast, and bacteria are microorganisms found in the soil, water, and air and on all surfaces that they come in contact with.
 If these microorganisms are not destroyed by heat or stopped by cold, they cause food to spoil.
 They can also get into jars that are not sealed and cause canned foods to spoil.
 Because you cannot see yeast, molds, and bacteria without using a microscope, they are called microorganisms.
-Micro means very small; and organism is a living thing.
+Micro means very small; and organism means a living thing.
 Molds form fuzzy patches on foods, causing a bad taste and sometimes developing toxins (poisons).
 Yeasts cause food to ferment, creating gases and off-flavors.
-Yeast and molds need air to grow; they are also easily destroyed by heat.
+Yeasts and molds need air to grow; they are also easily destroyed by heat.

 Bacteria can cause any number of spoilage symptoms, ranging from sour taste to gas formation to serious poisoning.
 Some bacteria grow best in a vacuum without air.

-Enzymes are chemical substances that are present in all living things.
+Enzymes are chemical substances present in all living things.
 They cause changes in flavor, texture, color, and food value.
 They cause vegetables to mature; if allowed to remain active, they eventually cause vegetables to spoil.
 To preserve food, you must destroy, stop, or slow them.
 Enzymes are destroyed by heat but not by cold.

-How To Prevent Spoilage
+How to Prevent Spoilage

-How Much To Can
+How Much to Can